 Sending Graphics from Remote Computers

-Graphics on Karst are all handled by something called X11 and the way to make your client machine display graphics from Karst is to make certain that your client understands the X11 protocols.
-This can be done in a variety of ways that are dependent on the client machine used to connect to Karst.
-Virtually all unix/linux machines display graphics on their own monitors using X11 and there is generally nothing to do in order to display graphics from Karst on a unix/linux client.
+Graphics on the IU clusters are all handled by something called X11 and the way to make your client machine display graphics from them is to make certain that your client understands the X11 protocols.
+This can be done in a variety of ways that are dependent on the client machine used to connect to the cluster.
+Virtually all unix/linux machines display graphics on their own monitors using X11 and there is generally nothing to do in order to display graphics from one of the clusters on a unix/linux client.

 Using a Macintosh Client

-If you are using a Macintosh as the client, you will need to do a couple of things in order to display graphics from Karst:
+If you are using a Macintosh as the client, you will need to do a couple of things in order to display graphics from one of the clusters:

-2. Connect to Karst by typing "ssh -X user_name@karst.uits.iu.edu" on the command line - The "-X" command line argument tells ssh to send graphics through the ssh connection.
+2. Connect to the cluster by typing "ssh -X user_name@clusterName.uits.iu.edu" on the command line - The "-X" command line argument tells ssh to send graphics through the ssh connection.
 Be certain that you use a capitol X since the "-x" argument does something completely different!